|DNA Home Page||DNA Page 2||DNA Results|

 Since markers on the Y-chromosome are being analyzed in this study, the DNA sample donor must be a male with a direct male Bush lineage.
 Only males have the Y-chromosome and it is passed directly, virtually unchanged, from father to son, never to or from females.
 Thus, females interested in obtaining information about their Bush lineage would need to recruit a male relative (father, brother, uncle, a male cousin, etc., from their direct Bush line) to actually supply the sample for analysis.
 Sample collection is painless; it merely involves rubbing the inside of the cheek with a foam swab.

 Initially, one of the goals of the project will be to define how many different Bush lines there are and which ones can be traced to a common ancestor.
 Finding relationships among various Bush lines is another of the main goals of this project.
 For example, is there any relationship between the early Bush immigrants to New England and those to Virginia?
 More specifically, several of us are interested in determining whether several Bush families that appeared in early New England are related or not.
 There is the possibility that they are all derived from early immigrant Reynold Bush but up to now proof has been lacking.
 The DNA results should help to clarify this point.
 Eventually it is hoped that the early New England and Virginia lines can be linked to Bush lines in other parts of the world.
-Another specific goal is to determine which specific line is linked to the presidential Bush line.
-Due to the loss of records that has not been clear.

 Each participant is given a personal page on the FTDNA web site where the participant’s test results, and comparisons of the results with others in the FTDNA database, can be viewed when the results become available (typically 4 to 6 weeks after FTDNA receives the test kits back in their facility).
 Most communication with participants is by email but FTDNA also eventually sends each participant a written report and certificate with that person’s results.
 From time to time a summary of the results obtained by all members of the group will be posted at this web site.
 Names of sample donors will not be used in the web reports; the results will be linked only to the earliest known Bush ancestor of each participant.
 In this way the results become useful since it is by comparing the results of each participant with those of others that meaningful genealogical conclusions can be drawn.
 That is the reason that we request ancestor information when participants join the project.
-Results that have already been obtained in the project are given on the DNA Results page.
+Results that have already been obtained in the project are given on the DNA Results page and its linked table.

 Contact Person and Procedures for Participants to Follow